-Using Your Self-Directed IRA to Invest in Real Estate Technology
+Using A Self-Directed IRA to Invest in Real Estate Tech

 Investing in real estate and startups are two popular strategies among PENSCO’s self-directed IRA clients, and now a growing investment opportunity is bringing these two interests together: real estate technology or “proptech.”

 Just as the rise of fintech—finance plus technology—is ushering in a wave of technological innovation that is disrupting the once-sleepy world of finance, proptech—property plus technology—is disrupting the sleepy world of real estate.

 Startups like WeWork, Opendoor and Compass are using innovative software and technological solutions to make everything from buying, selling, renting and managing real estate more efficient.

 The result is a surge of real estate technology startups.
 Today, proptech covers everything from the modernization of real estate marketplaces to blockchain-based home buying solutions to the augmented reality services being used to market and sell properties.
 As a result, billions of venture capital dollars are flowing into the space.

 The chart below shows that venture capital investment in real estate tech began to surge in 2014.
 Real estate technology companies have attracted $2.2 billion this year through September, according to PitchBook, and 2018 is on track for more than $3 billion of capital invested to be in the space.
 Deal count has increased every year since 2014, and this year is on pace for a decade-high total.

 Growing Venture Capital Investment in Real Estate Technology

 *Per Pitchbook, 2017’s figure skew unusually high due to a $3 billion round of funding raised by WeWork

 Using Your IRA to Invest in Real Estate Technology